UAV LiDAR SERVICES

 The sensor that Flight Evolved operates will outperform nearly all manned aircraft versions.
 We are capable of multiple-returns with online waveform processing, generating 750,000 points per second.
 We have state of the art fiber optic IMU and GNSS systems that allow us to achieve relative accuracies of 15 mm.

 The software outputs to common LAS and LAZ (compressed) point cloud file formats.
-Import these point clouds into PLS-CADD, AutoCAD, ArcGIS, or your favorite GIS / CAD software.
+Import these point clouds into PLS-CADD, AutoCAD, ArcGIS, or your favorite GIS/CAD software. .BAK backup files are created that correlate the laser classifications to a PLS-CADD project.
+All pertinent info, such as weather, oblique images, ortho imagery, and laser data are all bundled in this type of deliverable.

 UAV LiDAR Comparison